Caleb00004/theNetwork/README.md

 I learned alot about Next JS and building Rest API with Express and Mongo DB.
 I learnt about hydaration in Next JS and how to setup cookies and sessions for a production environment.
 I also learned how to perfectly integrate different technologies/frameworks into one project.

 ## What's next for theNetwork
-I'm working on integrating a chat feature and also setting up a notification system to alert users whenever their post gets an interaction.
+I'm working on integrating a chat feature and also setting up a notification system to alert users whenever their post is interacted with.
 I also plan on making use of web sockets to integrate bi-directional communication instead of using a Rest API

 ## Built With